Logickin-Lambda/sunvox_3xlog/src/memory_circuits/delay_based_memory.md

 ## Accumulator (aka i++)
 Besides audio or continuous signal, you may store a constant DC signal within a precise time.
 The simplest form of delay based DC storage is an accumulator, which it stores a stackable constant DC signal.

 To build an accumulator, you only need a delay modules (or echo) with a Monostable.
-The timing of the monostable must be align with the delay time of the delay block; for example, if your delay module have a timing of 1 tick, your monostable circuit must be in 1 tick; otherwise, you may get some unwanted noise due to the imperfect timing.
+The timing of the monostable must be aligned with the delay time of the delay block; for example, if your delay module have a timing of 1 tick, your monostable circuit must be in 1 tick; otherwise, you may get some unwanted noise due to the imperfect timing.
 If you have memory cells insides a metamodule, make sure that the tempo is aligned with the master project.

 ![delay memory cell](../images/memory_circuits/delay_memory_cell.png)